patrikis-angelos/Kenny-Patrick/README.md

 Clone:

-Clone the repository from the Github to your local folder using commads
+Clone the repository from Github with:
-Git clone git@github.com:patrick-angelos/Kenny-Patrick.git <your local Git Directory>
+- `git clone git@github.com:patrick-angelos/Kenny-Patrick.git`